Video game rehabilitation: Results

-The Wii Balance Board, which is bundled with Wii Fit, measures both a person's weight and center of balance.
+The Wii Balance Board, which is bundled with Wii Fit, measures a person's weight and center of balance.

 Timed Up and Go test (TUG) scores have been seen to improve after having engaged in gaming rehabilitation.
 Several studies have produced output that suggests that Wii games are able to effectively increase patients' scores after a certain period of rehabilitation through them.
 Stroke recovery patients and patients with an Acquired brain injury are two such examples of this output.
 Both patient classes have been shown to display slightly better improvements when using the Wii game or Wii balance board than when engaging in regular therapeutic methodologies.
 Continuing past these classes, studies are continually proving that these scores can be increased in a variety of patients with a variety of physical disabilities and from a variety of backgrounds.

 In recent studies, professionals have proven that the therapist and patient create a positive relationship during physical rehabilitation with video games.
 A meta-analysis by Taylor et al. (2018), published in the Journal of Geriatric Physical Therapy, explored how active video games (AVG) can impact the mobility and balance in older patients.
 The outcomes indicate that that AVGs showed significant improvements in balance and lower limb strength, supported by an increased Berg Balance Scale (BBS) and 30-second Sit to Stand (STS) scores.
 Also, the patients exhibited better gait speed and Timed Up and Go (TUG) scores which implies a reduced fall risk, which is an important aspect in geriatric rehabilitation.
 The results suggest that incorporating AVGs in clinical settings as a viable intervention for enriching functional mobility and stability especially in older populations.